praneetheddu/CoffeeBot4180/README.md

 ## Demo

 ## Improvements
-1. Adding a battery that supplies enough power would be ideal to make the bot completely portable.
+1. Having a battery that supplies enough power to run the motors and pumps
-2. Having more pumps and filters to add flavors
+2. More peristaltic pumps to add flavors and custom drinks
-3.
+3. Create one GUI that can support Motor Control and Pumping and add some custom drinks pushbutton
+4. Better Motors and reliable tires